awsdocs/amazon-ecs-bestpractices-guide/doc_source/security-iam.md

 ### Follow the policy of least privileged access<a name="security-iam-recommendations-leastpriv"></a>

 Create policies that are scoped to allow users to perform their prescribed jobs\.
 For example, if a developer needs to periodically stop a task, create a policy that only permits that particular action\.
 The following example only allows a user to stop a task that belongs to a particular `task_family` on a cluster with a specific Amazon Resource Name \(ARN\)\.
-Refering to an ARN in a condition is also an example of using resource\-level permissions\.
-You can use resource\-level permissionsto specify the resource that you want an action to apply to\.
+Referring to an ARN in a condition is also an example of using resource\-level permissions\.
+You can use resource\-level permissions to specify the resource that you want an action to apply to\.

 **Note**
 When referencing an ARN in a policy, use the new longer ARN format\.
 For more information, see [Amazon Resource Names \(ARNs\) and IDs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-account-settings.html#ecs-resource-ids) in the *Amazon Elastic Container Service Developer Guide*\.